vasanthi-vuppuluri/tic-tac-toe/README.txt

     - Exceptions are handled in this class

 Execution steps:
-    All the java programs are present in the package 'tic-tac-toe' The code is tested using NetBeans IDE
+    All the java programs are present in the package sdassignment2 The code is tested using NetBeans IDE
     All the programs need to be in the same package Play.java is the program to be executed